mido/mido/docs/why_mido.rst

-With duck typing, you can write pseudo ports to, for example, generate random messages, sends incoming messages to different ports based on MIDI channel or note number, broadcast incoing messages to a list of ports (``ports.Broadcast``) or turn one channel monophonic (``filters.Monophonic``).
+With duck typing, you can write pseudo ports to, for example, generate random messages, sends incoming messages to different ports based on MIDI channel or note number, broadcast incoming messages to a list of ports (``ports.Broadcast``) or turn one channel monophonic (``filters.Monophonic``).
 They can then be plugged in wherever a normal port goes, as long as only the implemented methods are called.